pgassmann/puppet-letsencrypt_nginx/README.md

 The goal of [Let's Encrypt](https://letsencrypt.org) is to automate ssl certificates.

-This module is a helper to manage letsencrypt for puppet managed nginx vhosts.
+This module is a helper to manage letsencrypt for puppet managed nginx servers.

 Works with danzilio/letsencrypt and jfryman/nginx

 ## Module Description

-The goal of this module is to enable ssl on puppet managed nginx vhosts as simple as possible.
-The module reuses the domains configured in the vhost server_name
+The goal of this module is to enable ssl on puppet managed nginx servers as simple as possible.
+The module reuses the domains configured in the server server_name

-For the authorization, the webroot challenge is used and a custom location is automatically added to the ngninx vhost so that the challenge path is using the letsencrypt webroot.
+For the authorization, the webroot challenge is used and a custom location is automatically added to the ngninx server so that the challenge path is using the letsencrypt webroot.
-This allows to solve the challenge even if the vhost is just a proxy to another server.
+This allows to solve the challenge even if the server is just a proxy to another server.

 ## Setup

 ### What letsencrypt_nginx does

-* configure locations for the letsencrypt challenge path for defined vhosts and default vhost
+* configure locations for the letsencrypt challenge path for defined servers and default server
-* Define default vhost for nginx that catches all requests that do not match a server_name
+* Define default server for nginx that catches all requests that do not match a server_name
 * Uses letsencrypt::certonly to get certificate (requires danzilio-letsencrypt)
 * Tell letsencrypt::certonly to manage cron for renewals

 ### What letsencrypt_nginx does not

-* Manage nginx vhost ssl configuration.
-Configure the vhost ssl and certificate as seen  in the examples below.
+* Manage nginx server ssl configuration.
+Configure the server ssl and certificate as seen  in the examples below.

 ### Setup Requirements